devmuhammad/bdc-frontend/README.md

 1.2 Application Overview:

-Cabsol BDC is a FX trading management platform for “Bureau de change” operators to record and manage inflow and outflow of currencies and exchanges accurately.
+BDC is a FX trading management platform for “Bureau de change” operators to record and manage inflow and outflow of currencies and exchanges accurately.

 1.3 Scope: